GriffinsNgeno/GO2COD4/README.md

 - Grid Layout: Organizes images into a clean, structured grid for easy navigation.
 - Fully Responsive: Ensures optimal viewing across devices of all screen sizes.
 - Hover Effects: Interactive effects on image hover for a modern touch.
-- Lightbox View**: Click on any image to view it in an expanded format with navigation controls.
+- Lightbox View: Click on any image to view it in an expanded format with navigation controls.

 ## 🛠 Technologies Used
 - HTML: For the structure of the gallery.